• Skip to main content

 Since it can be a little tricky to make a perfect cut for a miter joint at an angle, I recommend slowly inching towards your mark.

 Once the first board is cut, make another board the exact same size.
-These stop blocks for the miter saw make this process so quick and easy.
+Stop blocks for the miter saw make this process so quick and easy.

 Repeat the same process for the remaining two sides.
 Once you have completed all four sides, you should be able to frame the picture with a slight gap between it and the canvas.